minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // legislative background
 One of the main reasons for the noted increase in not only total costs of presidential and congressional elections over the last 30 years, but also the average campaign contribuions per representative, is attributable to the change in legislature.
-In 2010, the US Supreme Court passed the landmark court case Citizens United v.
+In 2010, the US Supreme Court decided the landmark court case Citizens United v.
 Federal Election Commission (FEC), which treated the question of whether Congress has the authority to limit independent expenditures by corporations.
 Campaign contributions are usually structured as individual and Political Action Comittee